-The study finds that increasing truck weights increases efficiency or reduces trucking costs, and those cost savings under the scenarios presented are less than the cost of pavement damage and bridge replacement or maintenance.
+The study found that increasing truck weights increased efficiency or reduced trucking costs and those cost savings under the scenarios presented were less than the cost of pavement damage and bridge replacement or maintenance.
 The study suggests caution in implementing any new regulation because of an inability to find the revenue to upgrade bridges or maintain highways.
 If new regulations are implemented without the proper funding of highways and bridges, deteriorating highways and bridges will increase vehicle repair costs, reduce fuel economy, cause traffic delays and accidents, and adversely affect comfort.

 The study also states that "increasing truck weights has both positive and negative effects on safety and traffic operations.
 1) Reduced truck traffic decreases truck-related accidents and congestion.
 2) Simply allowing more weight on existing trucks could adversely affect truck operating characteristics and increase accident rates."
 Other concerns include diversion of rail traffic if truck rates do not increase at the same level as per mile costs.
-If this new truck traffic is not offset by adequate bridge and highway funding, the end result may be that the final infrastructure costs could exceed the savings in transportation costs.
+If this new truck traffic is not offset by adequate bridge and highway funding the end result may be that the final infrastructure costs could exceed the savings in transportation costs.

-The study has five recommendations guided by a set of six objectives:
+The study had five recommendations guided by a set of six objectives:

-- "To select, from the various proposed changes in truck weight regulations from industry groups and others, the most practical means to realize the productivity benefits of increased truck weights while reducing or eliminating possible adverse effects; - To make changes in weight limits that would reduce truck accidents and encourage safety improvements in truck design and operation; - To provide mechanisms to match user fees with added costs for pavements and bridges; - To promote uniformity in the administration of truck weight regulations; - To balance the federal interest in protecting the national investment in the interstate system and facilitating interstate commerce with the interest of states in serving the needs of their citizens and industries; and - To develop proposals that are realistic and feasible, and would have a reasonable chance of being implemented."
+• "To select, from the various proposed changes in truck weight regulations from industry groups and others, the most practical means to realize the productivity benefits of increased truck weights while reducing or eliminating possible adverse effects;

+- To make changes in weight limits that would reduce truck accidents and encourage safety improvements in truck design and operation; - To provide mechanisms to match user fees with added costs for pavements and bridges; - To promote uniformity in the administration of truck weight regulations; - To balance the federal interest in protecting the national investment in the interstate system and facilitating interstate commerce with the interest of states in serving the needs of their citizens and industries; and - To develop proposals that are realistic and feasible, and would have a reasonable chance of being implemented."

-Recommendation 1: New Bridge Formula.
-Congress should replace Bridge Formula B with the following:
+Recommendation 1: New Bridge Formula